melissa-ong/Data-Analytics-Projects/README.md

 I evaluated and validated the model in 3 ways:
 * Splitting data into training and testing set to compare predicted and actual values
-*	Checking R-squared
+*	Checking the R-squared
-* Checking root mean square error (RMSE)
+* Checking the root mean square error (RMSE)

 In the final model, the R-squared is high at 0.83, meaning that 83% of the variation of Price (dependent variable) is explained by the model.

 After training the model using the 80% training data, I used the model to predict the y values of the test data and compared those predicted values to the actual y values from the test data.
 I was able to visualize this data using a distribution plot to compare the predicted versus actual price values.
 It appears the model’s predicted values tracks the pattern of the actual values well, other than a few areas that are slightly off.

-The root mean square error (RMSE) is 1,680.46.
+The root mean square error (RMSE) is 1,680.46, giving me an idea of how far off from the modeled regression line the actual data points are.
 Relative to the car prices, this is not a huge amount.
 The data ranges from 4,350 to 32,500 in terms of price in Euros.
 Relative to this range, the RMSE is small at 1,680.46.

 Given the RMSE value and the R-squared value, I would conclude that the model can predict Toyota Corolla prices with a decent level of accuracy.

 ### Findings and Conclusions

-Overall, I developed a model for predicting the price of Toyota Corolla cars.
+Overall, I developed a model for predicting the price of used Toyota Corolla cars for sale.
 The variables or features of Toyota Corolla cars that significantly contributed to their prices included Mfg_Year, HP, Met_Color, cc, Doors, Mfr_Guarantee, Guarantee_Period, Airco, Sport_Model, and Tow_Bar.

 The coefficients of all the variables were positive, except for Tow_Bar.
 This means that the more recent the manufacturing year, the greater the horsepower, cylinder volume, number of doors, and guarantee period, as well as if the car was a metallic colour, was within the manufacturing guarantee period, had air conditioning, was a sports model and had no tow bar all would lead to a higher price.